OpenVoiceOS/community-docs/docs/prompts.md

 [`ask_yesno()`](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html#mycroft.MycroftSkill.ask\_yesno) checks if the response contains "yes" or "no" like phrases.

 The vocab for this check is sourced from the Skills `yes.voc` and `no.voc` files (if they exist), as well as mycroft-cores defaults (contained within `mycroft-core/res/text/en-us/yes.voc`).
-A longer phrase containing the required vocab is considered successful eg both "yes" and "yeah that would be great thanks" would be considered a successful "yes".
+A longer phrase containing the required vocab is considered successful e.g. both "yes" and "yeah that would be great thanks" would be considered a successful "yes".

 If "yes" or "no" responses are detected, then the method will return the string "yes" or "no".
 If the response does not contain "yes" or "no" vocabulary then the entire utterance will be returned.
 If no speech was detected indicating the User did not respond, then the method will return `None`.